Find The Best Insurance

 In this article:

 All individual and small-group health insurance plans are required by law to cover the following 10 health benefits.
+(Learn more about how health insurance works.)
+Your care should be covered by your health insurance regardless of your plan's metal tier.

 Technically called ambulatory patient services, this is any care you receive without going to a hospital.
 This is the most common type of health care that most people use.
 For example, if you have a cold, visit your doctor’s office, and the doctor treats you for the cold, that’s outpatient care.